iwatake2222/play_with_tensorrt/README.md

 - Set `main` project as a startup project, then build and run!

 ## Configuration for TensorRT
+You don't need to change any configuration for TensorRT, but you can change it if you want.

 ### Model format
 - The model file name is specified in `xxx_engine.cpp` .
 Please find `MODEL_NAME` definition
 - `inference_helper_tensorrt.cpp` automatically converts model according to the model format (extension)